adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-11-the-ultimate-guide-to-hugo-sections.md

             └── prod2_users_img3.jpg
 ```

-This is a branch bundle because it has `_index.md`&nbsp;in its top level, so `content/product2/extended-warranty.md`&nbsp;will become `xyzcompany.com/product2/extended-warranty/`.
-And, also because `content/product2/`&nbsp;is a branch bundle, Hugo will convert any of its subfolders’ `.md` files to navigable URLs: *e.g.*, `content/product2/awards/2020.md`&nbsp;will become `xyzcompany.com/product2/awards/2020/`.
+This is a branch bundle because it has `_index.md` in its top level, so `content/product2/extended-warranty.md` will become `xyzcompany.com/product2/extended-warranty/`.
+And, also because `content/product2/` is a branch bundle, Hugo will convert any of its subfolders’ `.md` files to navigable URLs: *e.g.*, `content/product2/awards/2020.md` will become `xyzcompany.com/product2/awards/2020/`.

-Is it best for `xyzcompany.com/product2/`&nbsp;to be merely a list of its section’s content?
+Is it best for `xyzcompany.com/product2/` to be merely a list of its section’s content?
 Probably not.
 So let’s cover how you can make sure it’s simply a regular web page with the content and appearance you want.

 ## Taking the templating reins